TooTallNate/SoundJS/API.md

-Sound.js - API
+SoundJS - API
 ==============

-`Sound.js` is designed to have a simple and familiar API.
+`SoundJS` is designed to have a simple and familiar API.
 Two new global constructors are exposed: [`Sound`](#Sound) and [`SoundChannel`](#SoundChannel), which are designed to loosely resemble Flash's [Sound](http://www.adobe.com/livedocs/flash/9.0/ActionScriptLangRefV3/flash/media/Sound.html)